rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Development' at Miranda House in collaboration with The George Washington University.
 An opportunity to create positive impact in the lives of people and an interest in public policy brings Pragya to Samagra.
-      Currently she is part of the Samarth team in Himachal Pradesh.
+      Currently, she is part of the ADAPT-F&ARD team in Odisha.
     image: /img/pragya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/pragya-mathur-678779126'
     name: Pragya Mathur
-    project: Samarth
+    project: ADAPT-F&ARD
   - bio: >-
       Prasanna holds a Bachelor's degree in Statistics from St. Joseph's College, Trichy and a Master's in Computer Applications from Adaikalamatha